lucianonooijen/Personal-Website/content/recruiters.md

 Because my availability and preferences for projects change regularly, I have added this page to my website, specifically for recruiters, where I can answer most questions.

 To read about me as a person and my background, go to the [about](/over)-page.
+For my resume, go to the [resume](/resume) page.

 ### Availability and travel time

 **Currently I am open to new freelance/contract work**

-*After years of enjoying work as a full-stack developer, I have the ambition to only take on projects with a strong focus on software architecture, infrastructure and systems integration.*
+*After years of enjoying work as a full-stack developer, I have the ambition to mainly on projects where I will be involved with software architecture, infrastructure and systems integration, besides just the software development itself.*

 My availability per week is currently: